wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 ## Why you might not build your own

 Before we embark on this journey I do caution you that it is not without its perils.
 First of all, building custom keyboards and getting into niche hardware is an expensive hobby.
 It is also filled with FOMO (fear of missing out).
-Many things in this hobby are done as Group Buys (GB), where you pay to pre-order a product that may only ever get made once, if it doesn't get cancelled.
+Many things in this hobby are done as Group Buys (GB), where you pay to pre-order a product that may only ever get made once, if it doesn't get canceled.
 Additionally, if you want to create a full size or ten-keyless keyboard, there are _very_ few custom options for those form factors.

 ## Jargon dictionary